raulpalmaa/Unscented_Kalman/CSF_2024/README.md

 into continuous phase signals, and then uses an Unscented Kalman Filter (UKF) to estimate the underlying coupling parameters from those phases.
 It also includes a raster plot script to visualize the spiking activity.
-It is a set of minimal scripts that encode the main idea presented in *Inferring the connectivity of coupled oscillators from event timing analysis, RP Aristides, HA Cerdeira, C Masoller, G Tirabassi - Chaos, Solitons & Fractals 182, 114837*
+It is a set of minimal scripts that encode the main idea presented in *Inferring the connectivity of coupled oscillators from event timing analysis, RP Aristides, HA Cerdeira, C Masoller, G Tirabassi - Chaos, Solitons & Fractals 182, 114837*.

-As you'll see, it builds on our previous work (see the Chaos2023 directory).
+It builds on our previous work (see the Chaos2023 directory).

 ## What it does